tommadness/KH2Randomizer/docs/seed-generator/index.md

 ### Share Seed

-**Save Seed to Clipboard** - Copies information about the currently configured seed to the clipboard so that you can send the same seed to other players
+**Save Seed to Clipboard** - Copies information about the currently configured seed to the clipboard so that you can send the same seed to other players.
+This is the recommended way to share seeds (sharing the seed `.zip` file itself is not guaranteed to work, especially if custom cosmetics are used).

 **Load Seed from Clipboard** - Loads a seed configuration from the clipboard into the generator